-The gallery tells the story of the fascinating period between the withdrawal of the Romans in 410AD and the 1066 Norman Conquest.
-Dangerous and turbulent, this was also the time when many aspects of modern day English culture took root – the word ‘England’ derives from the name ‘Anglia’, the land of the Angles.
+Dangerous and turbulent, this was the time when many aspects of modern day English culture took root; ‘England’ is derived from the name ‘Anglia’ - the land of the Angles.

-Norwich Castle has one of the best collections of Anglo-Saxon material in the country.
-Designated by the government as being of outstanding quality, the collection contains a huge variety of objects of beauty and historic significance.
-Over 900 of these treasures are on display in the gallery.
+Norwich Castle has one of the best collections of Anglo-Saxon material in the country, and over 900 superb objects are on display in the gallery.

-Among these is 'Spong Man' a 6th century cermaic cremation pot lid, pictured right.
-It was excavated from Spong Hill, North Elmham in Norfolk and is the earliest known three-dimensional depiction of an Anglo-Saxon person, making it far more signifcant than the remaining 2,500 cremation urns in our collection.
+Among these is the mysterious 'Spong Man', a 6th century ceramic cremation pot lid.
+Excavated from Spong Hill, North Elmham in Norfolk, it is the earliest known three-dimensional depiction of an Anglo-Saxon person.

-In addition to the objects, there are a range of interactives and activities, specially designed to enhance the displays and offer new ways of exploring the story.
-Children can dress in Anglo-Saxon clothes and write their name in Runes, whilst older visitors can read more about the period, play our specially designed Viking game ‘Trade and Raid’ or listen to some Anglo-Saxon poetry spoken in Old English!
+In addition to the objects, the gallery has a range of interactives and activities, specially designed to enhance the displays and offer new ways of exploring the story.
+Dress in Anglo-Saxon clothes and write your name in Runes, play our specially designed Viking game ‘Trade and Raid’ or listen to some Anglo-Saxon poetry spoken in Old English!